slatedocs/slate/source/includes/_usecases.md

 [Affiliates Integration Guide](#affiliates-integration-guide) helps you get started with technical integration.

 ## Connected Applications
 Connected Applications means the possibility to embed TransferWise product into your own application so that your customers will enjoy the benefits of transparent and low cost international transfers.

 Unfortunately today we have a capacity to support only few such integrations.
 We are working on making this feature available for everyone.

-Please contact us via api@transferwise.com for further clarification.
+Please contact api@transferwise.com for further clarification.

 ## Third-Party Payouts
 Third-Party Payouts is a product for marketplaces and financial institutions (banks and payment service providers).
 It is different from Borderless Payouts since it does not require our customer to also be the originator of payments.
-So TransferWise will act as third party to the payment originator who is using some
+So TransferWise will act as third party to the person who initiated the payment.

 We are working on making this feature available soon.
 Please contact stuart.gregory@transferwise.com for more info.